Sage-Bionetworks/schematic/README.md

 > To create Google Sheets files from Schematic, please follow our credential policy for Google credentials.
 You can find a detailed tutorial [here](https://scribehow.com/shared/Get_Credentials_for_Google_Drive_and_Google_Sheets_APIs_to_use_with_schematicpy__yqfcJz_rQVeyTcg0KQCINA).
 > If you're using config.yml, make sure to specify the path to `schematic_service_account_creds.json` (see the `google_sheets > service_account_creds` section for more information).

-## Installation Guide For: Schematic CLI users
+## Installation Guide For: Users

-The instructions below assume you have already installed [python](https://www.python.org/downloads/), with the release version meeting the constraints set in the [Installation Requirements](#installation-requirements) section, and do not have an environment already active (e.g. with `pyenv`).
+The instructions below assume you have already installed [python](https://www.python.org/downloads/), with the release version meeting the constraints set in the [Installation Requirements](#installation-requirements) section, and do not have a Python environment already active.

 ### 1. Verify your python version